 She describes her work as being Blerd-Fantasy as she loves mixing elements of her Jamaican heritage with things that are quirky and magical.

-The brand Simkray was created in 2018 where Simone began by creating T-shirts with her own original designs.
+The brand Simkray was created in 2018 when Simone began by creating T-shirts with her own original designs.

 As a Black British person, Simkray’s aim is to create fun and positive content that includes black people.

-Simone started making brushes for fun.
-As a Artist who illustrates her own Webcomic, she found it really difficult to find any hair brushes that reflected black hair textures, and since she had a lot of black characters in her stories she decided to try making her own, inisally she made them just for herself but decided to shared these brushes online which unexpectedly ended up going viral, reading all the comments from other people about her brushes, she realized had made something that was both needed and useful and slowly started sharing more of her brushes and created Simkray's Brush Club.
+Simone started making brushes for fun and for her own work.
+As an Artist who illustrates her own Webcomic, she found it really difficult to find any hair brushes that reflected black hair textures, and since she had a lot of black characters in her stories she decided to try making her own, initially, she made them just for herself but decided to share them online by chance which unexpectedly ended up going viral, reading all the comments from other people about her brushes, she realized she had made something that was both needed and useful and slowly started sharing more of her brushes and created Simkray's Brush Club.

-I've always loved making my own stories, From a young age, I was instantly captivated with anime, manga, comics and movies like Spirited Away from Studio Ghibli, Disney movies and anything fantasy related.
+I've always loved making my own stories, From a young age, I was instantly captivated by anime, manga, comics and movies like Spirited Away from Studio Ghibli, and anything fantasy related.

-I wasn't able to grow up seeing characters that looked like me and where the hero of the story doing positive things or had cool powers, There where no games or comics or shows about my culture, So now I'm making my own.
+I wasn't able to grow up seeing characters that looked like me that were the hero of the story doing positive things or had cool powers, There were no games or comics or shows about my culture, So now I'm making my own.

-I want to be able to make stories that show how interesting and uniquely beauty my culture is with black characters that aren't based on what people expect.
+I want to be able to make stories that show how interesting and uniquely beautiful my culture is with black characters that aren't based on what people expect.